techidaily/site-review-topics/source/_posts/redmi-note-12-4g-video-recovery-recover-deleted-videos-from-redmi-note-12-4g-by-fonelab-android-recover-video.md

         You may feel really confused that why the video files on device could be recovered as you have lost it before.
 Not like the situation that you delete the shortcut on the desktop of computer, which you can still get the file back by yourself.
     </p>
     <p>
         Actually, when you delete the videos, it wouldn’t be wiped out from your Xiaomi Redmi Note 12 4G at once and still saved on the internal storage, waiting the other videos to be written into the location.
-So if you never use your device when the video is deleted accidentally, you can get back the lost videos with the help of <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+So if you never use your device when the video is deleted accidentally, you can get back the lost videos with the help of <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
     </p>
 </div>
 </div>